StefansProjects/corebox4th/README.md

 ## General remarks

 - The case has a high-quality feel.
-- All ports are located on the bakc of the case
+- All ports are located on the back of the case
 - The fan produces a perceptible noise even on no / low load.
 - The BIOS feels very quirky.
 - There seems to be no official source for (windows) drivers or even BIOS updates.
 So if you have to reinstall Windows from scratch, you might have a problem.